Engoo Blog Travel & Fun

 A sealed record is in its original plastic wrapping (sometimes called "shrink wrap") and has never been opened.

-I found a bunch of sealed records from the 60s and 70s in my grandparents' closet.
+I found a bunch of sealed records from the 1960s in my grandparents' closet.

 Ding

-"Dings" refer to damage on the corners of record sleeves due to being dropped or bumping against other objects.
+"Dings" refer to damage on the corners of record sleeves due to being dropped or bumped against other objects.

 This record is near mint except for some dings on the sleeve.